Or, wandering around (mostly) rural Washington County, visiting an amazing number of info controls along the way.

 Following the pause in Forest Grove, you'll circumnavigate Hagg Lake.
 The initial ramp after entering the park can be a bit of a downer, but it is all fun rollers after that.
 The park is closed in the winter, but spring through fall, there are facilities at several picnic areas.

 Then south, entering Yamhill Country and wine country.
 You'll pass through Yamhill, and the next timed control in Carlton.
 There's wineries and tasting rooms all along here.
 Disclaimer- most of them are at the top of steep gravel roads, but there are are few right in Carlton along the route.
-There is also at least one convenience store in Carlton, on the right side on Main.
+Carlton has a grocery (on the left just before the left turn), a couple of convenience stores (one on the right a couple blocks after the turn, but more importantly, an AMAZING bakery, with tasty pastries, coffee, hot cocoa, soup, sandwiches...
+The bakery (and I encourage you to stop there) is on the left just after the turn, hiding behind a coffee cart.

 Now you are heading back north, along the familiar (to the local riders) Kuehne-Ribbon Ridge-North Valley-Spring Hill-Fern Hill leg before turning east and skirting the southern boundaries of Forest Grove, Cornelius, and Hillsboro.

 Somewhere along Rood Bridge Rd you find yourself in Hillsboro, and back within the Urban Growth Boundary.
-One last timed control at Borwick and Baseline (Jackson's Store at the gas station is handy; there is also a coffee shop a bit further east).
+One last timed control at Borwick and Baseline (Jackson's Store at the gas station is handy; also a Wendy's, a Subway, and a grocery).

 Then a stretch along Baseline; bike lane the entire way.
-Exercise a bit of caution after crossing SW 185th - after crossing, the right two lanes cloverleaf off to get onto northbound 185th.
-I move into the second right lane and take the lane to avoid the potential of getting right-hooked.
+Exercise a bit of caution after crossing SW 185th - after crossing, the right lane cloverleafs off to get onto northbound 185th.
+I move into the left side of the right lane and take the lane to avoid the potential of getting right-hooked.

 After passing Nike and Tektronix, you'll turn right onto Hocken and head back the way you came.